jntlmb/jntlmb/README.md

 **`Hobby Programmer / 3D Artist`**

 Hi there! 👋
-I'm a self-taught developer and currentlyn a journey to teach myself both coding and 3D design, with a focus on diving deep into the world of programming.
+I'm a self-taught developer and currently on a journey to teach myself both coding and 3D design, with a focus on diving deep into the world of programming.
 My projects stem from a passion for solving real-life challenges I encounter in my everyday life.